/ Sylvania Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your workplace injury results in a permanent disability, you may be able to receive ongoing financial support under Ohio law.
-These entitlements are intended to make up for the lasting impact of your injury on your capacity to earn a living.
+If your on-the-job injury causes a long-term impairment, you may be able to receive additional benefits under Ohio law.
+These entitlements are meant to make up for the lasting impact of your injury on your capacity to earn a living.

 Types of permanent disability benefits: